dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 The preceding approaches solve the resource management problems that `IHttpClientFactory` solves in a similar way.

 - The `SocketsHttpHandler` shares connections across `HttpClient` instances.
 This sharing prevents socket exhaustion.
-- The `SocketsHttpHandler ` cycles connections according to `PooledConnectionLifetime` to avoid state-DNS problems.
+- The `SocketsHttpHandler` cycles connections according to `PooledConnectionLifetime` to avoid stale DNS problems.

 ### Cookies